Aide sees Romney support for Israel strike on Iran

 The comment seemed to put Romney at odds with Obama's efforts to press Israel to avoid any preemptive strike before tough Western economic sanctions against Iran run their course.

-Senor later expanded on his remarks, saying Romney felt "we should employ any and all measures to dissuade the Iranian regime from its nuclear course".
+Senor later expanded his remarks, saying that Romney felt "we should employ any and all measures to dissuade the Iranian regime from its nuclear course."

-It was Romney's "fervent hope that diplomatic and economic measures will do so" and "no option should be excluded", Senor said, adding that "Romney recognises Israel's right to defend itself, and that it is right for America to stand with it".
+It was Romney's "fervent hope that diplomatic and economic measures will do so," and "no option should be excluded," said Senor, who added that "Romney recognizes Israel's right to defend itself, and that it is right for America to stand with it."

 Netanyahu issued his customary call for stronger measures behind the sanctions to curb Iran's programme, which Israel sees as a threat to its existence.
 Iran says its project is for peaceful purposes.